Inflect logo

 FactorRating / DataNotes

-Sales Tax10% GSTThe standard Goods and Services Tax applies to colocation and related services.
+Sales Tax10% GSTStandard Goods and Services Tax applies to all services.

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality The market is served by over 3 carriers, as of September 2025.
-Data centers here offer carrier-neutral environments, providing access to national backbones and diverse fiber paths connecting back to Sydney's primary interconnection points.
+Carrier Density & Carrier Neutrality: The market is served by over 3 national and regional carriers, as of September 2025.
+Facilities offer carrier-neutral access, providing choice and resilience for network architecture.

-Direct Cloud On-Ramps There are no direct cloud on-ramps within Wollongong itself, as of September 2025.
-All major public clouds, including AWS, Google Cloud (GCP), and Microsoft Azure, are accessed via dedicated private network connections to their points of presence in Sydney.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Wollongong, as of September 2025.
+Secure, low-latency access to all major cloud providers, including AWS, Google Cloud (GCP), and Microsoft Azure, is achieved via dedicated fiber connections to facilities in Sydney.

 Power Analysis

-Power Grid Reliability The power grid supporting Wollongong is well-engineered and benefits from the same high standards seen across New South Wales.
-Data centers in the area are supported by redundant power feeds from multiple substations, ensuring reliable infrastructure for mission-critical workloads.
+Power Grid Reliability: The power grid supporting the region is well-engineered.
+Data centers in the area are supplied by redundant power feeds from multiple substations, ensuring high levels of uptime for mission-critical operations.

 Market Access, Business & Tax Climate